avidbiscuit/ait-wiki/content/items/sonic.md

 **Inactive** mode renders the Sonic Screwdriver unusable, this will be used as a form of power saving mode for the Sonic Screwdriver.

 #### Interaction Mode
-**Interaction** mode allows the Sonic Screwdriver to ignite candles, campfires and unlit torches. (needs updating to 1.2.0 new stuff)
+**Interaction** mode allows the Sonic Screwdriver to ignite candles, campfires and unlit torches.
+It can also change repeaters delay and mode.

 #### Overload Mode
-**Overload** mode allows the Sonic Screwdriver to ignite TNT and toggle redstone lamps! (needs updating to 1.2.0 new stuff)
+**Overload** mode allows the Sonic Screwdriver to ignite TNT and toggle redstone lamps!
+It can also shatter glass blocks.

 #### Scanning Mode
 **Scanning** mode allows the Sonic Screwdriver to tell you what console controls are by hovering over the [**Control Entities**](../../blocks/console#how-do-i-use-a-tardis-console) and will show you the controls hitboxes.
 It will also confirm if you are located inside a [**Rift Chunk**](../../mechanics/rift-chunks) and how much [**Artron Energy**](../../mechanics/artron) is stored in that chunk.
-In addition,hovering over a generalized subsystem core will tell you the durability of the subsystem that it holds if the circuit has durability. (needs updating to 1.2.0 new stuff)
+In addition,hovering over a generalized subsystem core will tell you the durability of the subsystem that it holds if the circuit has durability.
+You can also scan blocks and entities for info such as; health, required mining tool, and blast resistance.

 #### TARDIS Mode
 **TARDIS** mode allows the Sonic Screwdriver to set the destination of the TARDIS wherever you right-click, as long as it's available to land, and deactivates the handbrake.
-If you are within 256 blocks of the TARDIS exterior, the TARDIS will be summoned to the location of choice,however you do need the "PILOT" rank (loyalty),in addition looking up in the interior and using the sonic triggers demat and looking down activates the handbrake and refuels the TARDIS. (needs updating to 1.2.0 new stuff)
+If you are within 256 blocks of the TARDIS exterior, the TARDIS will be summoned to the location of choice,however you do need the "PILOT" rank (loyalty),in addition looking up in the interior and using the sonic triggers demat and looking down activates the handbrake and refuels the TARDIS.

 ## Sonic Settings & Configuration
 By default, you receive the "Prime" when crafting it or by getting it from the creative menu but there is a way to modify the Sonic Screwdriver casing, check it's power, see what TARDIS it's linked to and what casing it has.